google/truth/subject_builder_design.md

 Most users are satisfied with the defaults: no failure message, a `FailureStrategy` of "assert," and the `Subject` types supported by core Truth and other `assertThat` methods.
-For this reason, we provide various shortcuts:
+For this reason, we provide various [shortcuts]:

 <object data="images/truthassertionflowchart.svg" type="image/svg+xml"></object>